 Art or nutrition: activists attack Mona Lisa with soup!

-On December 24, 2024, Exxpress illuminates the most important events of the year, including the soup attack on Mona Lisa.
+On December 24, 2024, Exxpress will highlight the most significant events of the year, including the soup attack on the Mona Lisa.

 Art or nutrition: activists attack Mona Lisa with soup!

-Louvre, Paris, Frankreich - On December 24, 2024, the Instagram channel of the "Time in the picture" posted the "Videos of the Year 2024".
-Among them is also a real excitement: the soup attack on the famous "Mona Lisa" in the Louvre Parisian, which caused a sensation at the end of January.
-In this video, two activists from the group "Riposte Alimentaire" (German: "Food") throw soup on the masterpiece.
-Fortunately, thanks to a protective device, the painting remained unscathed.
-The two women loudly asked the audience to rethink the priorities: "What is the most important thing?
-Art or the right to healthy and sustainable diet?".
-After their campaign, the activists were arrested, which underlines the urgency of their message that the federal government does not comply with its promise of climate protection, as “Welt” reported.
+On December 24, 2024, the “Zeit im Bild” Instagram channel posted the “Videos of the Year 2024”.
+This also included a real sensation: the soup attack on the famous “Mona Lisa” in the Louvre in Paris, which caused a stir at the end of January.
+In this video, two activists from the group “Riposte alimentaire” (German: “Food Counter-Strike”) throw soup at the masterpiece.
+Fortunately, the painting remained undamaged thanks to a protective device.
+The two women loudly urged viewers to rethink priorities: "What is most important?
+Art or the right to healthy and sustainable food?"
+After their action, the activists were arrested, which underlines the urgency of their message that the federal government is not keeping its climate protection promises, as “Welt” reported.

 A look back at the women's movement

-In another important cultural event, the women's movement is examined.
-Alice Schwarzer shared experiences and achievements of the feminist movement in her book "Emma - The first 30 years".
-This work is considered a comprehensive collection of the history of feminism and offers a valuable basis for historians and interested parties.
-Schwarzer emphasizes that the magazine "Emma" is indispensable for the movement.
-With around 500 pages and a weight that can even be in a handbag, it is considered an unmistakable standard work in women's policy.
-For everyone who wants to deal with the beginnings and developments of the women's rights movement, the book is a true treasure trove, as reported.
+In another significant cultural event, the women's movement is put under the microscope.
+Alice Schwarzer shared experiences and achievements of the feminist movement in her book “EMMA – The First 30 Years”.
+This work is considered a comprehensive collection on the history of feminism and offers a valuable basis for historians and those interested.
+Schwarzer emphasizes that the magazine “EMMA” is indispensable for the movement.
+With around 500 pages and a weight that can weigh even in a handbag, it is considered an unmistakable standard work on women's politics.
+For anyone who wants to deal with the beginnings and developments of the women's rights movement, the book is a real treasure trove, as reported.

-These two events reflect an exciting contrast: while activists are fighting the inactivity of the government and the focus of their actions is on the center of their actions, the historical reviews of Schwarzer offer a context in which the commitment of the women's movement is analyzed over the years.
-The "Mona Lisa" and feminism - both topics are not only of cultural importance, but also a reflection of social challenges and the search for justice in a constantly changing world.
+These two events reflect an exciting contrast: while activists fight against government inaction and place famous works of art at the center of their actions, Schwarzer's historical reviews provide a context in which the commitment of the women's movement over the years is analyzed.
+The “Mona Lisa” and feminism – both topics are not only of cultural importance, but also a reflection of social challenges and the search for justice in a constantly changing world.